pixmoving-moveit/civic-hack/panda_bridge_ros/README.md

 Developed to expose the Honda Civic 2016 information in the [moveit hackathon](https://www.pixmoving.com/move-it) in Guiyang, China (March 2018).

+Note that you may need to follow the [panda instructions for the udev rules](https://community.comma.ai/wiki/index.php/Panda).

 # Dependences

 **Note**: rosdep should resolve them once [this PR](https://github.com/ros/rosdistro/pull/17106) is accepted to add them as rosdep keys.